Cart 0

 • Tea Light, originates from Japanese tea ceremonies which employs the heat of the candlelight to keep the teapot warm and to mark the passing of time.
 Once the Tea Light self-extinguishes the tea ceremony is over.
 Tea Lights hold the moment for slow mornings or self-care evenings.
 Burns for approximately four hours.

-Long-burn: Light and relight over multiple sittings.
+Light and relight over multiple sittings.

 • Dipped Taper, the eldest candle used worldwide.
 Originates from the African rushlight which used a stalk of grass as a wick then dipped this in animal fat.
 Tapers are favored for their ability to cast luminous nightlight.
 The brightest candle when used in number and held in tall candlesticks.
 Choose from two lengths.
 Burns for six or nine hours.